sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 See the full description for optimize_for on the [official protobuf documentation](https://protobuf.dev/programming-guides/proto3/).
 While these options exist, they aren't actually used in most languages.
 In the future I would totally like to see most of `vtprotobuf` be rolled into the standard protobuf compiler for Go and be used if `optimize_for = SPEED`.
 Integrating `vtprotobuf`-like optimizations into the standard protobuf compiler could offer significant performance gains for Go and there are potentially similar opportunities in other languages as well.

 ### Editor Support with Generated Code Sucks
 Editor integration for protobuf code generation leaves a lot to be desired.
 It would be immensely helpful if editors could intelligently link generated code back to its protobuf source.
 This would provide a more seamless experience, but the tooling just isn't smart enough yet.
 Also, I think everyone needs to run with [Buf's editor support](https://buf.build/docs/editor-integration).
-Having a linter built into your editor is the expected from developers nowadays.
+Having a linter and autoformatter built into your editor is the expected from developers nowadays.
 And with protobuf, there are [extremely real reasons](https://buf.build/docs/lint/rules) to follow the advice of the linter.

-I do think that projects like [tRPC](https://trpc.io/) do flex some strengths of aligning technologies and being opinionated in a way that protobuf just can't.
-But I do hope that protobuf can at least get closer to what is being done here.
+Projects like [tRPC](https://trpc.io/) showcase the benefits of tight integration and opinionated design choices—something that protobuf, by its nature, can't fully replicate.
+However, I remain hopeful that the protobuf ecosystem can evolve to offer a similarly streamlined developer experience.

 ## Required Fields
 The maintainers of protobuf learned some hard lessons with required fields.
 They felt like they misstepped so badly, that they made a new version of protobuf, proto3, just to remove required fields from the spec.
 Why?
 The author of the "Required considered harmful" manifesto talks about this in a [lengthy hacker news comment](https://news.ycombinator.com/item?id=18190005), but the important bit is: